TheSkyentist/GELATO/README.md

 * FittingModel.py

-  Here are the scripts for fitting HQUAILS generated models and for testing the inclusion of additional parameters.
+  Here are the scripts for fitting GELATO generated models and for testing the inclusion of additional parameters.
 To change the fitting algorithm, this file can be edited.

 * ModelComparison.py